VeryCrazyDog/gnome-disable-gestures/README.md

 # gnome-disable-gestures
 A GNOME extension that disable all GNOME built-in gestures.
-Useful for kiosks and touch screen apps.
+Useful for kiosks and touchscreen apps.

 The original implementation of [Disable Gestures][1] extension by [mattbell87] doesn't work when [single-finger drag down from top of the screen][2]. [katastrophal] had provided